chihsuanwu/google-maps-compose-web/README.md

 **This library is currently in alpha state and the API is subject to change.**

 There are still many advanced features that are not yet supported.
-However, if you are a user of Compose for Web and would like to use Google Maps in your web application, this library is still worth a try.
+However, if you are a user of Compose HTML and would like to use Google Maps in your web application, this library is still worth a try.

 Feedback and contributions are highly appreciated!
 Feel free to open an issue or submit a pull request.